Bonnet (headgear): Men

 The word bonnet for male headgear was generally replaced in English by cap before 1700, except in Scotland, where bonnet and the Scots language version bunnet remained in use, originally for the widely worn blue bonnet, and now especially for military headgear, like the feather bonnet (not to be confused with those worn by Native Americans, for which bonnet was also used), Glengarry, Kilmarnock and Balmoral.
 The Tudor bonnet remains a term for a component of the academic regalia of some universities, and is not unlike the common male bonnet of the 16th century.

 Bonnet is also the term for the puffy velvet fabric inside the coronet of some male ranks of nobility, and "the affair of the bonnets" was a furious controversy in the France of Louis XIV over the mutual courtesies due between the magistrates of the Parliament de Paris and the Dukes of France.

 The Scotch bonnet pepper was named for its resemblance to a bonnet worn by men in Scotland in the past, as it had a pom pom at the top which indicates the difference form the men's bonnet and women's bonnet.

 Babies

 The most common kind of bonnet worn today is a soft headcovering for babies.
 Its shape is similar to that of some kinds of bonnets that women used to wear: it covers the hair and ears, but not the forehead.
+While a bonnet may be a fashion choice by caregivers for a baby's headgear, it may also be used for sun protection, since an infant's skin is more vulnerable to sunburn than an adult's.

 Modern times

-Bonnets in recent times in the US are more commonly associated with the African-American community.
 Modern bonnets are often made of silk or satin to preserve one’s hairstyle while asleep or lying down.
 They maintain a similar shape to bonnets that were popular in the 1960s.
+But it is more likely that these styles of headdress originated from the use of shower caps due to their appearance and application in salons.

 It can also be worn with French maid costumes.

 Bonnets are also used in alternative fashion communities such as lolita fashion.